 Begin your Tuscany wine tour from Rome with a visit to a well-established Tuscan winery nestled in the picturesque countryside surrounded by nature and vineyards.
 Here you have the opportunity to enjoy a tour of the cellars and learn about local viticulture and traditions of winemaking from growing and harvesting to aging and bottling.

-Luxuriate in a wine tasting experience inside the wine tasting room, and savor locally produced varieties of Brunello di Montalcino, Poggio Torto, and Rosso di Montalcino along with a tasty platter of locally produced selection of cheese and cold cuts.
+Luxuriate in a wine-tasting experience inside the wine-tasting room or on the terrace, and savor locally produced varieties of Brunello di Montalcino, Poggio Torto, and Rosso di Montalcino along with a tasty platter of locally produced selection of cheese and cold cuts.

 Following your winery experience, your personal driver will take you for a brief stop at the nearby Sant’Antimo Abbey which stands majestically in perfect solitude among olive groves and pastoral fields situated below the medieval hamlet of Castelnuovo dell’Abate.